eag1ex/pocket.js/readme.md

 - `PocketModule.opts{}`: available options on constructor to be set with instance creation.
     - `opts.onChange:boolean`: enables property watch on each Probe, and lets you use `$onChange` method
     - `opts.completeOnNull:boolean`: when set will allow completion of any probe even it data is still in initial null phase
+    - `opts.withDataBank`: enables Probe{} .data to provide dataBank on every return for data history changes
     - `opts.deleteWithDelay:number`: remove all project data with given dataly after $ready has been resolved, defaults to `1000` ms
     - `opts.async:Boolean`: when set will handle `await payload(asyncData)` as Promise.
     - `opts.dispatcher:Boolean`: when set will load `Dispatcher module`, in to Pocket instance, and allow additional live on-change logging and direct communication with each Probe, currently this feature is limited to only logging, must set `debug:true` to see it in action. `[dispatcher]...`.